Explore RISE internships for summer 2025

 -

-The RISE 2025 community partner application is now open.
-Please submit your application no later than 5:00 pm EST on Friday, October 4, 2024.
+The RISE 2025 Community Partner Application is now closed.
+If you are interested in hosting a RISE intern in a future summer, please contact Jenny Wagner.
 We're especially excited to expand our partnerships in the NYC and DC metro areas, as well as in the fields of STEM, healthcare, theater, and law.
-If you are interested in hosting a RISE intern in a future summer, please contact Jenny Wagner.

 Learn